-The Caldwell Banker Listing Advantage is designed to capture the maximum exposure for the sellers home in the shortest period of time.
+The Mesquite Real Estate Group Listing Advantage is designed to capture the maximum exposure for the seller's home in the shortest period of time.

 Our Professional pictures, virtual tours, and are the best in the industry.

 - Price your home strategically so you're competitive with the current market and current price trends.

 - Give you suggestions on staging your home to cast a positive light on the features most important to buyers: uncluttered rooms and closets, fresh paint, and terrific curb appeal.

 - Place a for sale signage, complete with property fliers easily accessible to drive-by prospects if permitted.

 - Create a property website with QR codes and text to site technology for instant access to people looking at the home.
 Each inquiry will be followed up with a personal phone call.

 - Distribute just listed notices to neighbors, encouraging them to tell family and friends about your home.

 - Take professional pictures of your home, placing it on multiple Websites to attract both local and out-of-town buyers.

 - Market your property online 24/7 through more than 350 of the most popular search Websites which in turn listing them on thousands of more sites.
-I can also advertise on the sites listed below which will really get buyers attention.
+I can also advertise on the sites listed below which will really get the buyer's attention.

 - Target my marketing to active real estate agents who specialize in selling homes in your neighborhood.